tlringer/proof-demos/README.md

 This is the blessing of de Bruijn.
 A whole world of automation to explore.
 An oracle to check the end result. **Arbitrary power**, but **no loss of guarantees**.
 This is why I love proof assistants.

+**Fun Fact**: Polar bear fur is actually translucent, not white.
+(IDK I'm out of proof facts for now, and I like bears a lot.)

 # Some Cool Proof Assistants